Yaya-Cout/Nwagyu/src/reference/tutorial/11-maps.md

 #define SNAKE_MAX_Y_COORDINATE (EADK_SCREEN_HEIGHT - 20) / SNAKE_SIZE - 1
 ```

-We also need to create a constant containing our wall color as grey isn't
+We also need to create a constant containing our wall color as gray isn't
 available as an EADK const.
 In case you want to know, the available colors are:

 - black